Annedrew/Web-App/README.md

 - Users can filter posts by clicking on a username to view posts from a specific user.

 # Quick Start
+To start the server, run the foloowing command:

 ```
 cd web_blog
 python manage.py runserver